 The emerald is one of the more brittle precious gemstones, and it is common practice to use oil to increase the brilliance.
 Emeralds should be removed before the wearer uses cleansing agents.
 Most jewelers recommend that when buying an emerald as the main stone for a piece that you choose a rock larger than that of your normal diamond, as with most colored gemstones it is the larger rocks that truly show their natural glow.

-If you found this guide to Colombian Emeralds useful, share it with others:
+If you found this guide about Colombian Emeralds interesting or useful, let others know about it: